What is Cloud Disaster Recovery? Meaning & Benefits

 Other solutions reduce resilience when you add more sites.
 When you add more devices and store more files, you may need to add up your server’s CPU, memory, etc., so that it can balance the load.
 This can be costly.

 But with Resilio, you can have 3, 30, or 3,000 locations.
 With the P2P architecture, Resilio performance increases as more devices are added.
 Each device running a Resilio agent works in parallel to transfer files.
-So if an outage occurs, Resilio Connect dynamically routes around failures to other available endpoints included in the sync job.
+So if an outage occurs, Resilio Platform dynamically routes around failures to other available endpoints included in the sync job.

 Our other resilient features: